niconone/status/README.md

     cp config.json.sample config.json

+### access domain

+If you have a server and your own domain, use that as your domain entry point to share to others.
+Otherwise, follow the steps below for a local server:

 [download ngrok and place it somewhere that you can execute it](https://ngrok.com/download) [sign up for an ngrok account](https://dashboard.ngrok.com/user/signup)